iwatts/strider-isaac-w/README.md

+# Strider - Isaac Watts Assessment

+SQL file included in the root as setup.sql

+For the react project, since I was using Material, I implemented the dashboard template they have, and built off that to add pages and widgets I felt would be useful.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.